 It’s fun, there’s always something going on and the walk to the lookout on Diamond Head is well worth it.
 However, allocate some time to check out other areas with more charm and culture, such as Kailua and the North Shore.

-PAID ATTRACTIONS IN OAHU
+DISCOUNTS ON PAID ATTRACTIONS IN OAHU

 Consider a Go City Oahu attraction pass.
 The Go City Oahu Pass is a digital attraction pass that provides easy access and discounted admission to some of the island’s most popular activities, tours, and excursions.